Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Introduction

 Along with studies on equilibrium ground-state phase diagrams, spectroscopic studies have been carried out on SOAM-coupled pseudospin-1/2 BEC \cite{chen2020angular,vasic2016excitation,chen2020ground}.
 In particular, the low-lying excitation spectrum, including breathing and dipole modes, have been studied for the half-skyrmion and vortex-antivortex phases~\cite{vasic2016excitation,chen2020angular}.
 Additionally, the ground-state phases and excitation spectrum have been studied for pseudospin-1/2 BEC with higher order SOAM coupling~\cite{chen2020ground}.

-However, the detailed phase diagrams and excitation spectrums of SOAM-coupled spin-1 BECs with polar and ferromagnetic spin-exchange interactions have not been yet theoretically studied.
+In the experimental realizations of SOAM coupling in the spin-1 spinor BEC of $^{87}$Rb atoms~\cite{chen2018spin,chen2018rotating}, a Gaussian and a Laguerre-Gaussian beam co-propagating along $z-$direction were considered, leading to an orbital angular-momentum transfer of $\hbar$ to the atoms.
+Considering a theoretical SOAM-coupling model with an angular-momentum transfer of $2\hbar$ \cite{chen2016spin}, the ground-state phase diagram and the dynamics ensuing on sudden quench of quadratic Zeeman terms have been studied.
+The different considerations of angular-momentum transfer to the atoms yield different single-particle Hamiltonians and, consequently, different phase diagrams.
+In this context, considering the experimentally realized SOAM coupling~\cite{chen2018spin,chen2018rotating}, the detailed phase diagrams and excitation spectrums of SOAM-coupled spin-1 BECs with polar and ferromagnetic spin-exchange interactions have not been yet theoretically studied.
+To the best of our knowledge, collective excitations of an SOAM-coupled spin-1 BEC have not been studied, irrespective of the theoretical models employed.
 This sets the stage for the present work.
 With inspiration drawn from the experimental research reported in \cite{chen2018rotating} and an aim to bridge the research gap, our objective is to study the excitation spectrum of the ground-state phases observed in SOAM-coupled spin-1 BECs.
 The excitation spectrum, calculated by solving the Bogoliubov-de Gennes (BdG) equations, is supported by the time evolution of the expectation of the physical observables with an aptly chosen perturbation being added to the Hamiltonian at time $t = 0$.
 For the sake of comprehensiveness, we additionally employ the variational method to analytically calculate the frequency of the density-breathing mode.